dudash/openshift-workshops/www/workshop-lab-labels.md

 </div>

 ## Summary
 That's it for this lab, now you know that all the objects in Open Shift can be labeled.
 This is important because those labels can be used as part of your CI/CD process.
-We will see some examples of using labels for Blue/Green deployments and running apps on specific nodes in future labs.
+Future labs will cover using labels for Blue/Green deployments and running yours apps on specific nodes (e.g. just on SSD nodes or just on east coast nodes).
 You can read more about labels [here][1] and [here][2].

 [1]: https://docs.openshift.com/enterprise/latest/architecture/core_concepts/pods_and_services.html#labels
 [2]: http://kubernetes.io/docs/user-guide/labels/